simonkarman/cdk-vs-sf/cdk/README.md

 The example project as explained in [REAMDE.md](../README.md) build using the AWS Cloud Development Kit (AWS CDK).

+> As of June 2023 AWS CDK v1 has reached End-of-Support.
+This example is not updated, and you should migrate to AWS CDK v2.
+Within the context of this project, the example code is still relevant.

 ## Installing
 Install all dependencies of the project.
 ```bash